teamtype/teamtype/README.md

 *Multiplayer mode for your text editor!*

-> [!IMPORTANT]
+> [!NOTE]
 > This project used to be called "Ethersync" until October 2025.
 See [this PR](https://github.com/teamtype/teamtype/pull/436) for our motivation.
-It might take a while for the official packages to be renamed.

 Teamtype enables real-time collaborative editing of local text files.
 You can use it for pair programming or note-taking, for example.
 It's the missing real-time complement to Git!